schneiderlin/astro_blog/src/content/blog/blog_standard.md

 title: "What Makes a Good Blog: Beyond Aesthetics and Technical Aspects"
 author: linzihao
 date: "2024-09-05"
-description: The idea of digital gardening, ideal navigation structures, and content update challenges
+description: The concept of digital gardening, ideal navigation structures, and content update challenges
 lang: "en"
 tags: ["blog"]
 ---
 A good blog should go beyond visual appeal and technical aspects like loading speed, responsiveness, and mobile-friendly design.
 It should arrange content in a way that is cognitively efficient for humans and entice readers to continue reading, similar to writing a marketing campaign document.

 ## Digital Garden

-I want to include everything I've learned and make it searchable.
-I like the idea of digital gardening, so I'll make the more polished blog posts more visible while hiding the entries for rougher drafts.
+To create a comprehensive and searchable blog, I'm drawn to the concept of digital gardening.
+This approach allows me to showcase polished blog posts while also maintaining a space for rougher drafts.

-What is a digital garden?
+### What is a Digital Garden?

-I like the analogy in [How I built myself a Digital Garden](https://timrodenbroeker.de/digital-garden/).
-It contains three parts: clouds, drops, and plants.
+I appreciate the analogy presented in [How I built myself a Digital Garden](https://timrodenbroeker.de/digital-garden/).
+It describes three key components:

-- Clouds are excerpts of the raw material I consume.
+- **Clouds**: Excerpts of the raw material I consume.
-- Drops are notes I make using my own words.
+- **Drops**: Notes I make using my own words.
 Each drop is a self-contained, minimal idea with links to other drops or clouds.
-I also keep a zettelkasten system for all my drops.
+I maintain a zettelkasten system for all my drops.
-- Plants are the final text products, which can be blog posts, video scripts, design documents, etc.
+- **Plants**: The final text products, which can be blog posts, video scripts, design documents, etc.

+### Organic Growth and Incremental Writing

-how to make it grow organically? it is also the idea of incremental writing, the "big picture" of the article is built primarily within the collection, and to a lesser extent in the writer's mind, the more drops and plants you have, the easier it is to grow a new plant.
+The digital garden concept aligns with the idea of incremental writing.
+As the collection of drops and plants grows, it becomes easier to cultivate new plants (ideas).
+The "big picture" of an article develops primarily within the collection, and to a lesser extent in the writer's mind.
+This organic growth process allows for natural connections and expansions of ideas over time.

 ## How to Navigate

-Here is the ideal navigation structure for a digital garden:
-Links are powerful tools for connecting ideas.
-In a digital garden, knowledge isn't confined to a rigid tree-like structure of folders and sub-folders.
-Instead, it flourishes as an interconnected graph.
+An ideal navigation structure for a digital garden leverages the power of links to connect ideas.
+Unlike a rigid tree-like structure of folders and sub-folders, a digital garden flourishes as an interconnected graph.
 This structure reflects the cross-cutting nature of ideas, where a single concept can relate to many others across various contexts and topics.
-By following these links, readers can make serendipitous discoveries and uncover interdisciplinary connections.

 Both easily accessible and more obscure information have their place in a digital garden:
 - Less familiar or more complex information may be harder to find, but it offers greater information gain.
 This aligns with the concept of information entropy: the more surprising or unexpected the information, the higher its value.